Alexey Fedorychev

 Alexey Mikhailovich Fedorychev (Alekszej Mihajlovics Fedoricsev; born 3 August 1955, Krasnogorsk, USSR) is businessman, commodity trader (grain, sulphur, fertiliser), he is owner of two sea terminals in Pivdennyi Port (operated by TIS), former owner of the FC Dynamo Moscow and FC Rostov.
 He is the founder of Fedcominvest and sponsor of AS Monaco Basket.

-Fedorychev resides in Monaco and holds a citizen of Hungary and Uruguay. in 2006 by Forbes magazine it was included in the list of the richest businessmen in Russia, where he held the 100th place with the state of $450 million$.
+Fedorychev resides in Monaco and holds a citizenship of Hungary and Uruguay. in 2006 by Forbes magazine it was included in the list of the richest businessmen in Russia, where he held the 100th place with the state of $450 million$.

 As of the mid-2000s, Fedorychev's assets included, apart from the Pivdennyi Port terminal, Ust-Donetsky River Port, Astrakhangazprom, Prydniprovsky Chemical Plant fertilisers, transhipment terminals in the Kerch Strait and a fleet of more than 50 sea and river vessels with a cargo turnover of around 4.5 million tonnes of sulphur, 2.3 million tonnes of fertiliser and 1.7 million tonnes of grain in 2004.